Sublease agreement for commercial property: landlord involvement

 - Schedule 1: Rights expressly reserved

 If (and only if) the term of your sublease is for more than seven years, it must be registered with the Land Registry.
-We provide prescribed lease clauses (PLCs) for long term leases free of charge for download here: prescribed lease clauses.
+We provide prescribed lease clauses (PLCs) for long term leases free of charge for download here.
 We include instructions on how to add these to your sublease.

 Scottish version of this sublease